 Do you hire out R&D employees to a third party?
 If so, these employees fall under the WBSO only when they organise the R&D work at the third party's company.
-An exception to this is made, however, for hiring in or hiring out employees within a tax entity for the purposes of corporate wage tax.
-Employees may be hired in or out for R&D, for example, by an employment agency or by companies within a tax entity that are carrying out work on a specific project.
+An exception to this is made, however, for hiring in or hiring out employees within a tax entity for the purposes of corporate income tax.
+Employees may be hired in or out for R&D, for example, by an personnel company or by companies within a tax entity that are carrying out work on a specific project.
 When employees are hired in and out by companies within a tax entity then each company employing those employees will need to submit an application.
 In other words, if employees of two companies - company A and company B - are working on a specific R&D project and company A also hires in employees from company B, then both companies A and B will need to submit an application.
 However, supplier company B will then be deemed to be carrying out the R&D work that takes place at hiring company A. Both A and B must comply with the administrative obligations as described in chapter 9.

-If you elect to apply for an R&D tax credit against actual costs and expenditures instead of a fixed sum, you may also cite the costs and expenditures incurred by other companies within your tax entity to the extent that these costs and expenditures are incurred exclusively as a result of the R&D being carried out.
+If you elect to apply for an R&D tax credit against actual costs and expenditures instead of a fixed sum, you may also cite the costs and expenditures incurred by other companies within your tax entity to the extent that these costs and expenditures are incurred exclusively